 During that time, planets and moons formed out of the disk.
 Among the planets, Jupiter likely formed first, perhaps as soon as a million years into the solar system's life, scientists have argued (opens in new tab).

 Scientists have developed three different models to explain how planets in and out of the solar system may have formed.
 The first and most widely accepted model, core accretion, works well with the formation of the rocky terrestrial planets but has problems with giant planets.
 The second, pebble accretion, could allow planets to quickly form from the tiniest materials.
 The third, the disk instability method, may account for the creation of giant planets.

 Approximately 4.6 billion years ago, the solar system was a cloud of dust and gas known as a solar nebula.
 Gravity collapsed the material in on itself as it began to spin, forming the sun in the center of the nebula.

 With the rise of the sun, the remaining material began to clump together.
-Small particles drew together, bound by the force of gravity, into larger particles.
+Small particles drew together, bound by the force of gravity, into larger particles, according to the core accretion model.
 The solar wind swept away lighter elements, such as hydrogen and helium, from the closer regions, leaving only heavy, rocky materials to create terrestrial worlds.
 But farther away, the solar winds had less impact on lighter elements, allowing them to coalesce into gas giants.
 In this way, asteroids, comets, planets and moons were created.

 Some exoplanet observations seem to confirm core accretion as the dominant formation process.
 Stars with more "metals" — a term astronomers use for elements other than hydrogen and helium — in their cores have more giant planets than their metal-poor cousins.
-According to NASA, core accretion suggests that small, rocky worlds should be more common than the more massive gas giants.
+According to NASA (opens in new tab), core accretion suggests that small, rocky worlds should be more common than the large gas giants.

 The disk instability model